Please note that this purchase is a 1-Year license. About License renew.

 Cypher Pattern Rules:

 The image below is the parameters for bullish Cypher Pattern, since it uses BC:XA and CD:XC, you need to enable those settings.

-The following example shows how to use this indicator to detect bullish Gartley pattern.
+The following example shows how to use this indicator to detect a bullish Gartley pattern.

 Gartley pattern rules: